jlindenbaum/res-resizer/README.md

 Usage
 ====

-`$ python android-res-resize.py --folder ~/MyProject/res/drawables-xhdpi`
+`$ python android-res-resize.py --folder ~/MyProject/res/drawables-xhdpi` resize all
+found images in xhdpi folder.

 `$ python android-res-resize.py --file ~/MyProjects/res/drawables-xhdpi/my_image.png`
+resize specific image only.

+`$ python android-res-resize.py --prod` automatically find xhdpi folder and execute as with --folder option.

 Hint: all output can be silenced by adding the `--silence` option.